-Your Fall 2018 Guide To Pokémon Go Generation 4, Raids, Eggs, And More
+Your Winter 2018 Guide To Pokémon Go Generation 4, Battling, Trading, And Much More

 Pokémon Go captured the world when it launched in summer 2016.
 Beyond the excitement of traveling to new locations to catch monsters and meet like-minded trainers, one of the things that made Niantic's collaboration with The Pokémon Company so interesting was the mystery that surrounded nearly every element about the game.

 The mystery was thrilling at first, but after a while, being in the dark wore on users of the app, and they decided to do something about it.
 Players scoured their local areas, data-mined the app, and started crowd-sourced sites on where to find the best monsters and how to be the most efficient trainers they could be.